halasadi/neural_network_homework/README.md

 # kerpathy_lectures

-A repo contained a few of the completed exercises from Andrej's Kerpathy's series on training transformer models.
+Playing around with Andrej's Kerpathy's code from the educational series on training transformer models.

 (see https://www.youtube.com/@AndrejKarpathy)